- September 2, 2022

 5. Gather your materials.

-Sounds elementary, but a student is only as good as the tools it has and how they use it.
+Sounds elementary, but a student is only as good as the tools they have and how they use them.
 Bring them together and choose which ones suit your nonprofit and implement them.
 Some examples include: reports, newsletters, brochures, emails, a donation page, advertising outlets (such as Google Grants), social media, and your nonprofit’s website.
 If you are just starting out, see our next step.

-No type of organization in today’s world can function without a full responsive website.
-Having a full responsive website means that your website is easy to navigate, is accessible across all devices (tablets, cell phones, desktop computers) as far as image size and resolution, and has very few places for users to pan and scroll, all through the use of methodical images and layouts.
+No type of organization in today’s world can function without a fully responsive website.
+Having a fully responsive website means that your website is easy to navigate, is accessible across all devices (tablets, cell phones, desktop computers) as far as image size and resolution, and has very few places for users to pan and scroll, all through the use of methodical images and layouts.

 Once that website is in place, make sure it is full of concise and useful information with ways users can contribute.
 Find ways to bring visitors back through updates and ongoing campaigns or fundraisers, like through emails and newsletters, and by making it shareable through social media.

 If your nonprofit is looking to build a responsive website we suggest using Webflow.
 You can build a beautiful, clean, engaging website without having to write one piece of code.
 This website was actually built using Webflow, we highly recommend it!

 7. Make the most of your newsletter.